Goodbye, peace and quiet. Eating alone may be bad for your health.

 - Subscribe to a meal service.
 One easy and convenient way to plan solo meals ahead is to subscribe to those ingredient-recipe meal kits services because they’re less intimidating for beginner cooks.
 If cooking is fast and easy, you might do it more often.
 “Psychologists call these early successes ‘mastery experiences’ because they build confidence and give people the sense that healthy eating is something they can stick to,” says Abeyta.

-- Be selfish about mealtimes.
+- Make mealtimes a selfish act.
 Abeyta says another thing that can help is to tweak your outlook.
 “Try to look at cooking not as something you do for others, but something you do for yourself,” he says.
 “On the surface this might seem selfish, but it is psychologically important for use to view our actions as having a purpose or importance.”

 Try to look at cooking not as something you do for others, but something you do for yourself.